scipioni/clavis/firmware/zmk/README.md

 ### U_TAPPING_TERM

-The `U_TAPPING_TERM` parameter controls the time window (in milliseconds) within which a key must be released to register as a tap rather than a hold.
+The `U_TAPPING_TERM` (zmk tapping-term-ms) parameter controls the time window (in milliseconds) within which a key must be released to register as a tap rather than a hold.
 This affects all hold-tap behaviors such as:

 - Mod-taps (e.g., `&mt` for modifier + key combinations)
 - Layer-taps (e.g., `&lt` for switching to a layer when held, sending a key when tapped)